 Conditional Mortgage Loan Approval

 There is no reason why a mortgage loan cannot close in 30 days.
-The pre-qualification and pre-approval needs to be solid and the mortgage loan processor should submit a complete mortgage file.
-The appraisal should be ordered as soon as the the home buyer gets the home inspection report back and when the borrower gets a conditional approval, the loan processor should team up with the borrower and get the conditions as soon as humanly possible.
+The pre-qualification and pre-approval need to be solid and the mortgage loan processor should submit a complete mortgage file.
+The appraisal should be ordered as soon as the home buyer gets the home inspection report back and when the borrower gets a conditional approval, the loan processor should team up with the borrower and get the conditions as soon as humanly possible.